douglasnovy/Engineering_Wiki/topics/StackVision_CEMS_Software.md

 - **Data Encryption**: Secure data transmission and storage
 - **Backup and Recovery**: Automated backup procedures and disaster recovery

+#### E-DAS EMR System Resources Configuration

+##### System Resources Overview
+System resources are variables defined in the system's cem.rc file that customize system operations to meet specific site requirements.
+These resources are accessed by various EMR system programs when configuration information is required.

+##### Resource Configuration
+Resource variables are specified in resource files located in the config directory.
+To configure a resource variable, modify the value in the appropriate resource file.
+The Basic.cem.rc template file is provided for reference.

+**⚠️ WARNING**: Resources should only be changed in consultation with ESC, as changes may have unforeseen consequences on the EMR software.

+##### Resource Types
+- **System Resources**: Global scope affecting all users, specified in cem.rc
+- **User Resources**: Individual user scope, specified in <login_name>.rc files

+##### Configuration Access
+Resource files can be edited using text editors (Microsoft WordPad recommended, Notepad is not suitable).
+Only DAS managers are authorized to modify these files.

+**Access Path:**
+- Part 60 Users: System Administration → System Configuration → Resource Configuration Editors
+- Part 60 Add-on Users: Configuration → Resource Configuration Editors

+##### Resource File Management
+- Files ending in .rc contain resource specifications
+- Lines starting with # are commented out
+- Last definition takes precedence if variables are defined multiple times
+- Commented-out resources use program defaults

 ---

 ### Data Validation and Quality Assurance